atbcb/ICTTestingBaseline/docs/06Images.md

 ## 6.1 Test Procedures for Meaningful Image

 ### Identify Content
-1. Identify any image that conveys information (include images of text; functional images used to initiate action, convey meaning, or prompting a response; image maps, etc.)
+1. Identify any image that conveys information (include images of text; functional images used to initiate action, convey meaning, or prompting a response; image maps, etc.).

 #### Test Instructions
 1. Check that the combination of the accessible name and accessible description is not empty.
 [SC 1.1.1]